jmaestree/d4i-movies-app/README.md

 In this project-based React we will practice:

-1. React lifecycle
+1. React components lifecycle
-2. ESLint
+2. ESLint (configuration and rules)
-- Configuration
-- Rules
-3. React-Redux
+3. React-Redux (configuration and lifecycle)
-- Configuration
-- Lyfecicle
-4. Typescript
+4. Typescript (configuration and refator from js)
-- Configuration
-- Transformation

 ## Introduction